softwaremill/sttp/README.md

 # The Scala HTTP client that you always wanted!

+> This is the stable version of sttp client (v3).
+For the upcoming version 4 (currently in development), see [sttp 4 on GitHub](https://github.com/softwaremill/) and its [documentation](https://sttp.softwaremill.com/en/latest).

 ## Welcome!

 [sttp client](https://github.com/softwaremill/sttp) is an open-source library which provides a clean, programmer-friendly API to describe HTTP